-- 4.23 Upon acceptance of а satisfactory application that meets the requirementssatisfactory Application in Form M1, CCCS will publish the details of the merger situation furnished by the applicant in Part 5 of Form M1 on the public register on its website24.
-The entry will be updated if CCCS is considering whether or not to accepts commitments at either Phase 1 or Phase 2, if the merger proceeds to a Phase 2 review and once CCCS takes a decision under section 54 of the Act.
-Third parties are invited to comment on the merger via an invitation to comment on CCCS's website or may be directly contacted by CCCS. - 4.24 The entry will be updated if CCCS accepts commitments at either Phase 1 or Phase 2, if the merger proceeds to a Phase 2 review and once CCCS takes a decision under section 54 of the Act.
-Third parties are invited to comment on the merger via an invitation to comment on CCCS' website or may be directly contacted by CCCS. and Third parties are also invited to comment when CCCS consults on commitments.
+- 4.23 Upon acceptance of a satisfactory Application, CCS will publish the details of the merger situation furnished by the applicant in Part 5 of Form M1 on the public register on its website21.
+The entry will be updated if CCS is considering whether or not to accept commitments, if the merger proceeds to a Phase 2 review and once CCS takes a decision under section 54 of the Act. - 4.24 Third parties are invited to comment on the merger via an invitation to comment on CCS' website and when CCS consults on commitments.